by Sam Neo

 5. Make learning fun

 Nobody wants to be reminded that attending a course or reading an article is part of work.
 What if you could integrate both work and fun?
 Wouldn’t that be great?
-Likewise, make learning an enjoyable process so that employees can retain more information and instil a vibrant learning environment at work is important.
+Likewise, make learning an enjoyable process so that employees can retain more information and instill a vibrant learning environment at work is important.
 Making it fun also helps bring more people onboard the learning journey which is an essential multiplier to create the desired culture.

 6. Enable learning with technology